 Now, in the darkness of the museum, Min’s fingers flexed and grabbed as she approached the glowing case.
 They flexed and grabbed as she reached into her bag to take out the hammer.
 Her mother didn’t have rings and bracelets of gold.
 The only gold she knew of was this stack here — this shimmering pyramid of tawny blocks.
 She had stared at it on school trips back in the old days, holding hands in a kid chain as they wove through the dusty exhibits, monuments to that rush toward destiny, that desperate rush, that rush toward gold.
 She raised her hammer and wondered how loud the shatter would be.
 If anyone would hear.

-The boardwalk was deserted at 3 a.m., back in her memory — save for a few souls sulking under, sucking and snorting and sighing.
+The boardwalk was deserted at 3 a.m., back in her memory — save for a few souls sulking underneath, sucking and snorting and sighing.
 The boy in the glass box stood silent and still in his clear coffin, and the coins shook in Min’s boy’s hand as he approached.

 Please… Min whispered.
 Stay?